vuejs/v2.vuejs.org/source/api/directives.md

 Conditionally insert / remove the element based on the truthy-ness of the binding value.

+### v-repeat

+- This directive requires the value to be Array or falsy.
+- This directive creates child ViewModels.
+- This directive can trigger transitions.

+Create a child ViewModel for every item in the binding Array.
+These child ViewModels will be automatically created / destroyed when mutating methods, e.g. `push()`, are called on the Array.
+For more details see [Displaying a List](/guide/list.html).

 ### v-with

+- This directive creates child ViewModels.
 - This directive accepts only keypaths, no expressions.

 Compile this element as a child ViewModel, inheriting data from the parent.
 You can either pass in an Object which will be used as the `data` option, or bind individual parent properties to the child with different keys.
 This directive can be used in combination with `v-component`.